tomerfiliba-org/reedsolomon/README.rst

 Installation
 ------------

-For the latest stable release, install with:
+For the latest stable release (compatible with Python >= 3.7), install with:

 .. code:: sh